 To ask a question while viewing a classroom presentation:

-Through the Echo360 External tool activity, you can provide students with easy access to all of your recordings through a single link and/or through individual recording links.
-When a student clicks on an Echo360 integration link on your Moodle course page, Echo360 will automatically create an...
+You can provide students with easy access to all of your Echo360 recordings through a single link and/or through individual recording links.
+When a student clicks on an Echo360 integration link on your Moodle course page, Echo360 will automatically create an account for them and add the student to...

 Echo360's engagement analytics feature is helpful if you are teaching a distance learning course, using a flipped classroom structure, or wanting to encourage students to review material outside of class.
 The Analytics tab in Echo360's active learning platform (ALP) can help you calculate ...